Mentors bring hope to foster children through fly fishing

 Stump said Skylar gets to be at peace and relax while he is fishing and is finally content.

-If you want more information on the Mayfly Project or are interesting in donating, you can find information here or email Scott Barrier.
+If you want more information on the Mayfly Project or are interesting in donating, you can find information here or email Scott Barrier, sbthemayflyproject@gmail.com.

-This article is part of “Solutionaries,” our continuing commitment to solutions journalism, highlighting the creative people in communities working to make the world a better place, one solution at a time.
-Find out what you can do to help at SolutionariesNetwork.com.